 More on this later...

-Let's explain the inner workings of kingdon
+Let's explain the inner workings of kingdon by means of a simple example:

 Within $\mathbb{R}_{2, 0, 1}$ (2DPGA) consider the inner product between a bivector $B$ and a vector $v$: